Reck Club Homecoming Chair

 The Mini 500 is an annual tricycle race that usually takes place around Peters Parking Deck that occurs on the Friday afternoon before the Homecoming football game.
 However, this year, the race will be relocated to the Stamps Field Track at the CRC.
 It is one of Georgia Tech’s most unique traditions put on by Ramblin’ Reck Club since 1969.
-Teams are comprised of seven members: 4 to take turns as the driver and three on the pit crew.
+Teams normally consisted of seven members: 4 to take turns as the driver and three on the pit crew.
 To monitor numbers, pit crews will be cut and racers will also act as the pit.
 Each team is required to rotate the front tire of their tricycle three times throughout the course of the race, typically following the second, fourth, and sixth lap.
 All teams attempt to complete all 8 laps as quickly as possible without destroying their tricycle.
 The 2020 Mini 500 will be on Friday, October 16th at 6:30 PM at the Stamps Field Track.

 Each team must paint their tricycle in order to participate.
 RED TRICYCLES WILL NOT RACE.
 This is the only modification that a team must make, but it is highly encouraged that a team uses their knowledge and skills as GT students to modify their Tricycle further because if no further modifications are made the tricycle is almost guaranteed to not make it through the race.
 Common modifications are: